mkoenigb/ProcessX/README.md

 - (New in v1.4) **Count Features in Features by Category**: Counts features in features (both can be Points, Lines or Polygons of any type) per a given category, evaluated either via an expression or a field.
 - (New in v1.5) **Count Nearest Features by Category**: Counts nearest features per a given category, evaluated either via an expression or a field.
 - (New in v1.5) **Remove Self-Overlapping Portions by Condition**: Removes self overlapping portions within a layer by an optional attribute condition.
 You can choose the iteration order and which feature should keep overlapping parts.
-- (New in v1.5) **Conditional Difference**: Builds a difference between two features of different or the same layer if an optional attribute condition is met.
+- (New in v1.5) **Conditional Difference**: Builds a difference between two or more features of different or the same layer if an optional attribute condition is met.
 This algorithm is based on *Remove Self-Overlapping Portions by Condition* and enhances its possibilities.

 ### Vector - Creation
 - (New in v1.0) **Create Timepolygons With Pointcount**: Creates x duplicates of given polygons in a given timerange with from- and to-timestamp and the pointcount falling inbetween this timerange and geometry.